abhinav29102005/snaky_baby/README.md

 Bash

 pip install opencv-python mediapipe numpy tkinter

 🚀 Running the Game

 Navigate to the project directory in your terminal and execute the main script:

-Bash

 python main.py
 ⌨️ Controls

 Key	Function

 Q	Quit the game

 F	Toggle fullscreen mode

-ENTER	Confirm selection / Advance to next screen BACKSPACE	Delete character (in name input)
+ENTER	Confirm selection / Advance to next screen

+BACKSPACE	Delete character (in name input)

 ESC	Go back to the main menu

 1 to 4	Select number of players (in menu)

 Hand Gesture	Function

 Open Palm	Move the snake

 Closed Fist	Pause / Resume the game

-Export to Sheets
 Thank you for checking out the project!
 Enjoy the enhanced experience!